ZupIT/beagle-docs/content/en/resources/gRPC/beagle-grpc-web.md

 ---

-The gRPC Client for Beagle Web is what redirects grpc requests to the proxy, the client is used through `BeagleService` in React and the `Beagle` module in Angular, using the `fetchData` property, which Beagle allows you to create custom HTTP requests, so the use goes like this:
+The gRPC Client for Beagle Web is what redirects gRPC requests to the proxy.
+The client is used through `BeagleService` in React and `Beagle`'s module in Angular.
+When using the `fetchData` property, Beagle allows you to create custom HTTP requests, so it goes like this:

 ```typescript
 import { usingBeagleGrpcClient } from "@zup-it/beagle-web-grpc";